wiseman-timelord/AiCherryTree/README.md

 ## Development
 - It will be designed to work on Windows ONLY.
 This is because Paint Shop Pro 9 is for windows; ALL other paint programs are not so good for quick editing of LOTS of images, and windows XP-10 compatible to boot.
+- It would be nice to have both image generation.
+Image generation would remove requirement for image editing, to the users discretion of later replacement.
+[Flux v2 NSFW GGUF](https://huggingface.co/Anibaaal/Flux-Fusion-V2-4step-merge-gguf-nf4) is available and able to complete in 4 steps.
-- It would be nice to have both image recognition and generation. with image recognition, you could point it to a resource of images and state "make best use of the images in my tree".
-Image generation would remove requirement for image editing, but still the user is able to replace images if they dont completely approve of the given generated image.
+- It would be nice to have both image recognition, one could point it to a resource of images and state "make best use of the images in my tree".

 ### File Structure
 Oh yes, it's getting serious now...